Parkinson’s Symptoms: Motor and Non-Motor Signs

 - dystonia

-- speech problems: such as hypophonia or soft voice
+- speech problems: such as soft voice, also called "hypophonia"

 Non-Motor Symptoms

-Although PD is classified as a movement disorder, the non-motor symptoms of PD are numerous.
+Although PD is classified as a movement disorder, the possible non-motor symptoms are numerous.
+These symptoms are increasingly recognized as playing an important role in quality of life.
 Some common non-motor symptoms are:

 - fatigue